shenhuiying2017/azure-docs.es-es/articles/app-service/containers/tutorial-custom-docker-image.md

 <!-- Depending on your requirements, you may have your docker images in a Public Docker Registry, such as Docker Hub, or a Private Docker Registry, such as Azure Container Registry.
 Select the appropriate tab for your scenario below: -->

 > [!NOTE]
 > ¿Desea implementar un registro de Docker privado?
-Consulte las instrucciones opcionales para la [configuración de Web App para usar un contenedor de Docker de un registro privado](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).
+Consulte las instrucciones opcionales para [usar una imagen de Docker en un registro privado](#use-a-docker-image-from-any-private-registry-optional).

 <!-- # [Docker Hub](#tab/docker-hub)-->